 When to see a doctor

-Seek emergency care for persistent chest pain, which may indicate a recurring heart attack or other disorder.
+Seek emergency care for sudden or persistent chest pain, which may signal a heart attack or other serious disorder.

-Rarely, Dressler's syndrome can cause more-serious complications, including:
+Rarely, Dressler syndrome can cause more-serious complications, including:

 - Cardiac tamponade.
 Inflammation of the pericardium can cause fluids to accumulate in the sac (pericardial effusion).
 The fluid can put pressure on the heart, forcing it to work harder and reducing its ability to pump blood efficiently.